About us

 How it started

 The development of the HybSi® membrane system started as a result of a discussion during the 12th International Sol-Gel Workshop in Sydney, Australia, August 2003.
 In a small group, Andre ten Elshof and Jaap Vente discussed the issues related to the hydrothermal stability of nanoporous silica based materials and possible ways of how to prolong the longevity of the membrane material.
 The most reasonable idea was to replace as many Si-O-Si bonds as possible by Si-CnHm-Si bonds.
 Back at the University of Twente, Ph.D. student Ashima Sah started to work on this topic, supervised by Andre ten Elshof and in collaboration with post-doc Hessel Castricum.
 After two years and many setbacks, indeed a membrane was formed that was somewhat selective.
-The recipe was quickly scaled up to a tubular geometry and put to test at high temperatures at Energy research Centre of the Netherlands.
-Despite some performance decline during the first month of operation, it survived for more than two years of continuous testing in dehydration pervaporation at 150°C. The performance and stability has been further improved and is much superior over any other pervaporation membrane known to date.
-Therefore the application window is much broader.
-In the end the implementation of this membrane in the (process) industry will lead to larger improvements in energy efficiency and in lower costs.
+The recipe was quickly scaled-up to a tubular geometry and put to test at high temperatures at Energy research Centre of the Netherlands (ECN).
+Despite some performance decline during the first month of operation, it survived for more than two years of continuous testing in dehydration pervaporation at 150 °C. The performance and stability has been further improved and is much superior over any other pervaporation membrane known to date.
+Therefore, the application window is much broader.
+Gradually the use of the membranes in for process improvement of separation processes did get increased attention.
+Activities around the membrane processes are combined with advanced material development, testing and implementation.
+In the end, the implementation of this membrane in the (process) industry will lead to larger improvements in energy efficiency and in lower costs.

 Key people

 Jaap Vente studied materials science and engineering at the Unversity of Technology Delft.
 The topic of his master thesis was molten carbonate fuel cells.
 Subsequently, he moved to University of Leiden to study the magnetochemical and crystallographic properties of complex iridium oxides.
 In 1994, he accepted a position of post-doctoral research assistant at the Inorganic Chemistry Laboratory of the University of Oxford.
 After 4 years, he moved to Mexico to become an investigator at CINVESTAV.
 He started to work for Energy research Centre of the Netherlands on membrane technology to enhance the industrial energy efficiency in 2003.
-Since 2007, he is group leader Membrane Technology.
+In 2007 he became group leader Membrane Technology and since 2021 Roadmap Manager CO2 Neutral Industry.

 Hessel Castricum, senior scientist Inorganic Materials for Sustainable Technology